dustinpfister/blog_posts/_posts/threejs-face3-color.md

 layout: post
 categories: three.js
 id: 471
-updated: 2022-04-18 11:07:25
+updated: 2022-04-18 11:20:10
-version: 1.19
+version: 1.20
 ---

 It is time for me to revisit the [face3 constructor](/2018/05/11/threejs-face3/) in three.js, in fact I will be writing more content on [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) in general in the next few days.
-Todays post will be on [face3 color](https://stackoverflow.com/questions/51172095/change-the-color-of-mesh-created-using-face3), that is setting colors for each vertex in a face3 instance and how to use it with a material and mesh.
-In This post I will be going over some examples of the face3 constrictor in general, but this will mostly be on face3 color.
+Todays post will be on [face3 color](https://stackoverflow.com/questions/51172095/change-the-color-of-mesh-created-using-face3), that is setting colors for each vertex in a face3 instance and how to use it with a [material](/2018/04/30/threejs-materials/) and a [mesh object](/2018/05/04/threejs-mesh/).
+In this post I will be going over some examples of the face3 constrictor in general, but this will mostly be on face3 color.

 Also now that the face3 and geometry constructors have been removed from three.js as of r125, I will want to come back and edit things post once in a while when I start to learn more about what the current situation is with all of this.
-I have some working examples now that make use of the buffer geometry constructor that I will be getting to later in this post.
+I have some working examples now that make use of the [buffer geometry constructor](/2021/04/22/threejs-buffer-geometry/) that I will be getting to later in this post.

 <!-- more -->

 ## What to know before hand

 This is a post on using the Face3 Constructor to set custom vertex colors, and to use those colors with a material when using the geometry with a mesh.
-So then this is nit a getting started post on threejs, javaScript, and any additional skills that are required before hand to get something of value from this post.
+So then this is not a [getting started post on threejs](/2018/04/04/threejs-getting-started/), javaScript, and any additional skills that are required before hand to get something of value from this post.
 Also there are some additional talking points that I should mention here before continuing with the code examples.

 ## THE CODE HERE WILL BREAK IF YOU ARE USING A NEW VERSION OF THREEJS (r125+)